Robopon: Gameplay

 Screenshot of a battle in progress.

-Gameplay revolves around collecting, software upgrading, equipment swapping, and battling robotic characters in a similar manner to the Pokémon game series.
-To power up the Robopon, the player could add software and parts to them.
-Parts had varying amounts of space to store software and determined what sort of attacks the Robopon could use.
-For example, a Robopon could have an "Armgun" or a "Punch" part, and this software adds certain elements to the attacks.
-Furthermore, software could be added onto other parts, creating more powerful additions.
-For example, by equipping a "Thunder" software to a "Punch" part, the Robopon would be able to use "Thunderpunch".
-Software could also be mixed together to create special attacks - by mixing "Fire" and "Thunder" software, the Robopon would have the special move "Zapp!!".
-This software could also be removed.
-If the player did so, the attack abilities it gave the Robopon would be removed as well.
-Because only Sun was released in the US, not all of the original 153 Robopon were available because the others were located on the Star Version that was never produced in the US.
+Gameplay revolves around collecting, software upgrading, equipment swapping, and battling robotic characters called Robopon in a similar manner to the Pokémon game series.
+Robopon can be found in the wild and captured using magnets.
+To power up the Robopon, the player can add software and parts to them.
+Parts have varying amounts of space to store software and determine what sort of attacks the Robopon can use.
+For example, a Robopon can have an "Armgun" or a "Punch" part, and its software can add one of 12 elemental attributes to the attacks, such as "Fire", "Thunder", "Holy", or "Sky".
+Furthermore, software can be added onto other parts, creating more powerful additions.
+For example, by equipping a "Thunder" software to a "Punch" part, the Robopon is able to use "Thunderpunch".
+Software can also be mixed together to create special attacks — by mixing "Fire" and "Thunder" software, the Robopon gains the special move "Zapp!!".
+This software can also be removed, which removes the attack abilities it grants as well.

+The initial Sun and Star versions feature a combined 153 different Robopon to obtain, with some exclusive to each version, while the Moon version added 15 more.
+Because only Sun was released in the US, Robopon that were exclusive to the other versions are not accessible in English.
+Some Robopon must be upgraded, similar to Pokémon's evolution stages.
+The Robopon are classified as either Arm, Move, or Boot based on their stats.
+Arm Robopon tend to have strong offense, Move Robopon are fast, and Boot Robopon generally have high defense and health.
+Some parts can only be used by one of the three types, while boot Robopon can not have their parts or software changed.

 Robopon cartridges have an Infrared panel on their top edge that allows them to trade information using waves much like a TV or VCR remote, allowing the cartridge to react to different objects.
 For example, pointing a remote control at the cartridges and pressing a button might boost the Robopons stats, or open a chest within the games.
-This feature was called the "GB Kiss".
-The game included over 150 different Robopon to use, with the first 2 releases and then over 168, with the release of Moon version, though some had to be upgraded, similar to Pokémon's evolution stages.
-The Robopon were classified as either Arm, Move, or Boot.
-Arm tended to have high offense, Move were fast, and Boot had the highest stats overall.
-Boot Robopon could not have their parts or software changed.
+This feature, called the "GB Kiss", was used in a handful of Game Boy games published by Hudson Soft, though Robopon was the only one to release in North America.
+Some GB Kiss features were not retained for the English release, including a messaging feature accessed from the main menu, which can also send messages over the telephone.